 - As the tour is done according to the weather conditions, try to schedule it to the first days of the trip, so in case it is canceled you will have time to reschedule it.

 - Bring with you a neoprene t-shirt in case you have one.
-The water there is very cold and it is worth it having an extra layer of protection besides the wetsuits that they will provide.
+The water there is very cold and it is worth it having an extra layer of protection besides the wetsuits that they provide.

-- In addition to wear comfortable shoes, remember to also bring with you: a towel, nausea medicine (it is always good to take the one you are used to), a warm coat, and a biodegradable sunscreen.
+- In addition to wearing comfortable shoes, remember to also bring with you: a towel, nausea medicine (it is always good to take the one you are used to), a warm coat, and a biodegradable sunscreen.